markormesher/tedium/README.md

 ## 📖 Concepts

-There are a few key concepts within Tedium: chores, executors, and platforms.
+There are two key concepts within Tedium: chores and platforms.

 ### Chores

 Chores are the boring, repeatable tasks that Tedium runs for you.
 Tedium will execute chores against your repos, and if they cause any changes to the repo it will commit them to a branch and open or update a PR.

 Running chores is the entire point of Tedium, so see [Chores](#-chores) below for lots more detail.

-### Executors

-Executors are the container orchestrators that Tedium uses to clone your repos, actually run your chores, and push any changes.

-The primary executor is Kubernetes, as Tedium is designed to run on a regular cadence with something like a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs), but Podman is also supported for local execution.

 ### Platforms